agronholm/typeguard/README.rst

 checkers as an additional layer of type safety, to catch type violations that could only be detected at run time.

-Three principal ways to do type checking are provided, each with its pros and cons:
+Two principal ways to do type checking are provided:

 #.
 The ``check_type`` function:

    * like ``isinstance()``, but supports arbitrary type annotations (within limits)
    * can be used as a ``cast()`` replacement, but with actual checking of the value
-#. the ``@typechecked`` decorator:

-   * instruments the decorated function to perform type checking
+#.
+Code instrumentation:

+   * entire modules, or individual functions (via ``@typechecked``) are recompiled, with type checking code injected into them
-   * automatically checks arguments and return values
+   * automatically checks function arguments, return values and assignments to annotated local variables
    * for generator functions (regular and async), checks yield and send values
+   * requires the original source code of the instrumented module(s) to be accessible

+Two options are provided for code instrumentation:

+#. the ``@typechecked`` function:

+   * can be applied to functions individually
 #. the import hook (``typeguard.importhook.install_import_hook()``):

    * automatically instruments targeted modules on import